Cheryl Waters (radio personality): Experience with cancer

-In 2013, Waters was diagnosed with triple-negative breast cancer (an aggressive form of breast cancer).
+In 2013, Waters was diagnosed with triple-negative breast cancer.
 She underwent a year of chemotherapy in which she paused her full-time work at KEXP but continued hosting her four-hour Mid Day Show, and had a hysterectomy and double mastectomy.
 In 2019, Waters was again diagnosed with cancer.
 She underwent surgery to remove a cancerous growth on her tongue and swollen lymph nodes from her neck, received additional radiation therapy, and had to take breaks from her radio work as she had difficulty speaking.

 Throughout her experience with cancer, Waters has spoken about the benefits music has brought to her; she described music as a "constant companion" and "support system".
 Waters has helped co-host the "Music Heals" series on KEXP, dedicated to discussing life's hardships (depression, addiction, etc.) and the healing power of music.
 In "Music Heals: Beyond Cancer", she described her own experiences with cancer on air.